Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 How AI-Powered Route Optimization Works

-AI-powered route optimization uses machine learning and constraint-based algorithms to plan and continuously replan transportation routes against real-world variables in real time.
+AI-powered route optimization uses machine learning and constraint-based algorithms — including clustering, shortest-path solvers (Dijkstra’s/A*), and predictive ML models — to plan and continuously replan transportation routes against real-world variables in real time.

-The system ingests live signals: traffic, weather, capacity availability, driver hours, and customer time windows.
+The system ingests live signals: traffic, weather, capacity availability, driver hours, customer time windows, and fuel cost data.
 It recalculates the optimal route as conditions shift.

 That loop is what static logic cannot replicate, no matter how skilled the planner.
 Dynamic route planning turns routing from a one-time calculation into an ongoing margin-protection mechanism.